solanto/whee.py/README.md

 Clone or download and unzip this repository.
 Then, navigate to the project's root directory in a terminal.

-This might be something like:
+If you've decided to keep the folder in your downloads, this might be something like:

 ```shell
 cd ~/Downloads/whee